jessebarocio/Owin.Security.Providers.Trello/README.md

 ## Installation

-NuGet package coming soon.
+Install via NuGet:

+    Install-Package Owin.Security.Providers.Trello

-## Usage
+## Getting Started

-NOTE: A Trello API key is required for this to work.
+Before you can use this provider you need an API key from Trello.
 Refer to the [Trello documentation](https://trello.com/docs/gettingstarted/index.html#getting-an-application-key) for instructions on how to get an API key.

-In your `Startup.Auth.cs` add the following using statement:
+In `Startup.Auth.cs` add the following using statement:

     using Owin.Security.Providers.Trello;